DataFire/Integrations/integrations/generated/google_androidmanagement/README.md

   * batteryLevel `number`: For BATTERY_LEVEL_COLLECTED events, the battery level as a percentage.
   * createTime `string`: The creation time of the event.
   * eventType `string` (values: POWER_MANAGEMENT_EVENT_TYPE_UNSPECIFIED, BATTERY_LEVEL_COLLECTED, POWER_CONNECTED, POWER_DISCONNECTED, BATTERY_LOW, BATTERY_OKAY, BOOT_COMPLETED, SHUTDOWN): Event type.

+### ProxyInfo
+* ProxyInfo `object`: Configuration info for an HTTP proxy.
+For a direct proxy, set the host, port, and excluded_hosts fields.
+For a PAC script proxy, set the pac_uri field.
+  * excludedHosts `array`: For a direct proxy, the hosts for which the proxy is bypassed.
+The host names may contain wildcards such as *.example.com.
+    * items `string`
+  * host `string`: The host of the direct proxy.
+  * pacUri `string`: The URI of the PAC script used to configure the proxy.
+  * port `integer`: The port of the direct proxy.

 ### SignupUrl
 * SignupUrl `object`: An enterprise signup URL.